Parallel surface defects, Hecke operators, and quantum Hitchin system: Regular monodromy surface defect and coinvariants

 \section{Regular monodromy surface defect and coinvariants}

-The vertex algebra at the junction of the Neumann and the Dirichlet boundary conditions is known to be the one defined on the vacuum module of the affine Kac-Moody algebra $\widehat{\fsl}(N)$ \cite{Frenkel:2018dej}.
+The vertex algebra at the junction of the Neumann and the Dirichlet boundary conditions is known to be the affine vertex algebra, i.e., the VOA whose underlying vector space is the vacuum module\footnote{The highest-weight $\widehat{\fsl}(N)$-module induced from $\fsl(N)[[t]] \oplus \BC K$ where $\fsl(N)[[t]]$ acts trivially and $K$ acts by $k \in \BC$.} of the affine Kac-Moody algebra $\widehat{\fsl}(N)$ \cite{Frenkel:2018dej}.
 The M5-branes wrapping the fiber of the $T^* \EC \to \EC$ in the twisted M-theory become D3-branes that also end on the NS5-brane and D5-brane but wraps the fiber of $T^* \EC \to \EC$, being located at the marked points $S \subset \EC$.
 In the effective $\EN=4$ gauge theory, they are the half-BPS monodromy surface defects in the $\EN=4$ gauge theory \cite{gukwit2}.
 In the point of view of the vertex algebra at the junction $\EC$, they become vertex operators (modules over the vertex algebra) which are non-maximally-degenerate \cite{Prochazka:2018tlo}.
 Therefore, the vacuum expectation value of the regular monodromy surface defect is expected to be identified with a conformal block (or a coinvariant) formed by these vertex operators.\footnote{See also \cite{Bourgine:2019phm} for a realization of the monodromy surface defect (to be precise, the 5d $\EN=1$ uplift) in the representation theory of quantum toroidal algebra.}

-It was verified that the vacuum expectation value of the regular monodromy surface defect in $\EN=2$ gauge theory gives a coinvariant for $\widehat{\fsl}(N)$ by showing the Knizhnik-Zamolodchikov equation is obeyed by the former, for the case of the $SU(N)$ gauge theory with $2N$ hypermultiplets corresponding to the 4-point genus-0 coinvariants for $\widehat{\fsl}(N)$ \cite{NT}.
+It was verified that the vacuum expectation value of the regular monodromy surface defect in $\EN=2$ gauge theory gives a coinvariant for $\widehat{\fsl}(N)$ by showing the Knizhnik-Zamolodchikov equation is obeyed by the former, for the case of the $SU(N)$ gauge theory with $2N$ hypermultiplets corresponding to the 4-point genus-0 coinvariants for $\widehat{\fsl}(N)$ \cite{Nekrasov:2021tik}.
 In particular, the $\widehat{\fsl}(N)$-modules assigned to the four marked points are shown to be the modules induced from Verma modules and Heisenberg-Weyl (bi-infinite) modules over $\fsl(N)$.
 In this section, we clarify that the vacuum expectation value of the regular monodromy surface defect can be viewed as a section of a sheaf over $\text{Bun}_{G_\BC} (\EC;S)$.
 In this paper we shall not be too specific about the precise nature of $\text{Bun}_{G_\BC} (\EC;S)$.
 It appears one should be working over de Rham stack of bundles, rather than just a moduli space of stable bundles.
 We shall be working over an open subset.